Agent page 0 linked skills

 agent: "code-testing-researcher",

 prompt: "Research the codebase at [PATH] for test generation.
 Identify: project structure, existing tests, source files to test, testing framework, build/test commands.
-Check .testagent/ for initial coverage data."
+Build a dependency graph and estimate preexisting coverage."

 })